epfl-ada/ada-2023-project-adhd2023/README.md

 •**IMDB Data**

-we first merge our metadata with the IMDb dataset based on the `movie_name` and `start_year`. we noticed that the new data included tvshows, short movies and other non significant types of movies so we proceeded to remove them and filtered the movies who had less than 200 reviews since we agreed that they weren't significant in our analysis.
+We first merge our metadata with the IMDb dataset based on the `movie_name` and `start_year`.
+We noticed that the new data included tvshows, short movies and other non significant types of movies so we proceeded to remove them and filtered the movies who had less than 200 reviews since we agreed that they weren't significant in our analysis.

 ### Step 2: Analysing Metadata Factors

 The movies metadata helped us draw several helpful conclusions about how to increase the IMDb rating of movies:

-**-Language Factor**
+•**Language Factor**

 When analysing the factor of languages present in a film, we compared the rating means, accounting for a 95% confidence interval.
 Further we ran a Mann-Whitney-U test on the movies associated to popular languages and analysed the p-values observed.